 Wellness Tips for Summer

 We all know that winter is cold and flu season, but that’s no reason to stop the self-care and good hygiene as the weather warms up.
-There are all varieties of summer sickness (think summer rash and e-coli) that you need to know about in order to best protect yourself, your kids and your pets.
-These illnesses range from the annoying to the deadly so it’s important to be aware and take care to avoid exposure if at all possible.
+There are all varieties of summer sickness (think summer rash and e-coli) that you need to know about in order to best protect yourself, your kids, and your pets.
+These illnesses range from the annoying to death so it’s important to be aware and take care to avoid exposure if at all possible.

 You tick through your list.
 Icy water bottle?
 Check.
 Sunscreen with the highest SPF you can find?
 Check.
 Trusty, wide-brimmed hat?
 Check.